-Developing sense a responsibility towards others is a central tenet of the American Section’s mission.
+Developing a sense a responsibility toward others is central to the American Section’s mission.
 To instill this value in our students, we have developed a series of programs designed to open their eyes to the world and encourage personal dedication to issues that make a measurable impact on the lives of others.

-American Section Students are encouraged to take part in community service events throughout the year.
-Students of all ages participate in a read-a-thon to raise money for an NGO that promotes literacy and girl’s education in developing countries.
-Lower school students collect Halloween candy and deliver treat bags, in costume, to a local orphanage.
-Groups of students visit soup kitchens, participate in forest clean-up days, and organize “drives” to collect coats for the homeless, hygiene products for refugees, or school supplies for less fortunate children.
+American Section students are encouraged to engage in community-service events throughout the year.
+Students of all ages have participated in read-a-thons to raise money for an NGO that promotes literacy and girls' education in developing countries.
+Lower School students take part in food and toy drives, and visit food banks and local clothing collection stores.
+Middle and Upper School students have visited soup kitchens, participated in forest clean-up days, and organized drives to collect coats for the homeless, food and personal-care products for local refugees, and school supplies for those in need.

 India Exchange Trip

-Our exchange program with the Mahatma Gandhi International School (MGIS) in Ahmedabad, India has been going strong for nearly a decade.
-We welcome a delegation of students from India to our community in the fall, and our students in turn travel to India for a two-week community service and cultural exchange in February.
-When in Ahmedabad, students volunteer in NGOs, with a particular focus on teaching English to underprivileged children from impoverished areas.
-They discover Indian family life through home-stays and explore the cultural heritage of the country, while sharing the traditions and culture of France with the students from MGIS.
+Our exchange program with the Mahatma Gandhi International School (MGIS) in Ahmedabad, India has been going strong for over a decade.
+We welcome a delegation of students from India to our community in the fall, and our students travel to India in February for two weeks of community service and cultural exchange.
+When in Ahmedabad, students volunteer in NGOs, with a focus on teaching English to underprivileged children from impoverished areas.
+They discover Indian family life through home stays and explore India's cultural heritage, while sharing the traditions and culture of France with students from MGIS.

 Human Rights Team

-The Human Rights Team’s goal is to raise awareness about human rights issues across the globe.
-They have organized several successful events in past years, ranging from an exhibit about the plight of Darfour refugees, a Children’s Rights film festivals and author events.
+The goal of the Human Rights Team is to raise awareness about issues across the globe.
+Events from past years include an exhibit on the plight of refugees, a children’s-rights film festival, and author events.
+Each year HRT hosts a film festival and conference for the Middle School to learn about and debate a topic related to human rights.
 Middle and Upper School students are encouraged to participate in HRT.